 The Southern Illinois University School of Medicine (SOM) wishes to conduct its affairs in full compliance with all laws and regulations of government agencies and all local policies and procedures.
 All members of the SOM community, including faculty, staff, students, residents, other learners and agents of the SOM must comply with these same requirements as well as support the SOM in its compliance efforts.

 Every SOM member has a duty to report any known or suspected non-compliant behavior or violations with any regulatory mandates and/or local policies.
-The SOM Office of Regulatory Compliance, at the request of the member, will provide such anonymity as required by law to the member.
-Under certain circumstances, however, in the judgment of the SIU Legal Counsel and SOM Office of Regulatory Compliance it may be necessary for disclosure so as to be able to adequately investigate concerns or issues and take necessary corrective action.
+The SOM Office of Compliance and Ethics, at the request of the member, will provide such anonymity as required by law to the member.
+Under certain circumstances, however, in the judgment of the SIU Legal Counsel and SOM Office of Compliance and Ethics it may be necessary for disclosure so as to be able to adequately investigate concerns or issues and take necessary corrective action.

 No member of the SOM community shall retaliate against another SOM member that reports a suspected violation nor knowingly allow any such retaliation or harassment to occur.
 Refer to the SOM Non Retaliation and Non Retribution policy for more specific information regarding non retaliation, non retribution and/or harassment.